I Ate and Drank Like Olivia Pope for a Week, and I Didn’t Die

 On my way home, I Google the red wine that Olivia subsumes nightly.
 I find a tweet from Shonda Rhimes, where she explains that Olivia’s favorite “ ’94 du Bellay” is totally fake, which is good to know, because it sounds totally fake.
 In an interview, Rhimes says that her own personal favorite is “Dead Letter Shiraz,” which is unavailable anywhere in America, as far as I can tell, so thank you Shonda for giving us yet another impossible dream.

 I buy a different Australian wine, trudge home, eat the entire hamburger and cheese fries, and drink a massive glass of wine, filled to the top.
-The no-clean-up factor is wonderful.
+The no-cleanup factor is wonderful.
 I feel fabulous and freed by eating so recklessly, and also drunk.

-6:22 AM: I wake up with a stomach ache of a new variety.
+6:22 a.m.: I wake up with a stomachache of a new variety.
 It feels like somebody is dragging a wet towel through my organs.

 Day 2: It’s Handled